tildesarecool/load-a2600-roms-by-UID/README.md

 > **.\roms\\** - path to directory - in this case relative path to "roms" directory.
 Can also take full paths or use the current directory with a period **.**

 > **-s 524** - number of bytes into the binary file to start reading.

+I should probably mention there's a bit of functionality left over from debugging: when the script is run it creates a text file for each binary file in encounters and writes the hex string to it.
+In other words if you run this against 250 ROM files you'll have 250 txt files plus the log file.
+This doesn't take much storage space, just possibly annoying.
+I'll take that out eventually.

 The number of bytes to read is set to 32 in the script.
 This can just be changed arbirarily in the python script itself.